 Northern European Drawings of the Fifteenth to Seventeenth Century

 During these centuries, Northern European artists sketched realistic drawings of physiognomy and anatomy.
-The artist Jan van Eyck and Rogier van der Weyden of Netherland were well known during this time period in producing artwork though the forms of metal point as well as pen and ink.
-Fifteenth century German artist Albrecht Durer pioneered modern portraits with his self-portrait.
+The artist Jan van Eyck and Rogier van der Weyden of Netherland were well known during this time period in producing artwork through the forms of metal point as well as pen and ink.
+Fifteenth-century German artist Albrecht Durer pioneered modern portraits with his self-portrait.
 The Chiaroscuro technique of white contrast with a dark background was also a revolutionary process at the time.

-During the seventeenth century Rembrandt introduced the use of red chalk as a medium of art with his replica of Leonardo da Vinci’s The Last Supper.
+During the seventeenth century, Rembrandt introduced the use of red chalk as a medium of art with his replica of Leonardo da Vinci’s The Last Supper.
 The method of ink wash was introduced as an art form during this time period.
-This method was used many times by artist to complete landscape drawings.
-The artworks in this portion of the exhibit include the sketches for paintings, sculptures, textiles and stained glass.
+This method was used many times by artists to complete landscape drawings.
+The artworks in this portion of the exhibit include the sketches for paintings, sculptures, textiles, and stained glass.
 Also showcased are the sketches in comparison to the finished paintings and sculptures.

 The Eighteenth and Nineteenth Centuries in Italy and France

-Many artist during the eighteenth and nineteenth centuries attended the French Academy in Rome to improve their skills.
-During this time in Venice the artists Giambattista and Domenico Tiepolo made innovative drawings that redefined the use of pen, ink and wash.
+Many artists during the eighteenth and nineteenth centuries attended the French Academy in Rome to improve their skills.
+During this time in Venice, the artists Giambattista and Domenico Tiepolo made innovative drawings that redefined the use of pen, ink, and wash.
 Tiepolo also introduced the use of the brown wash technique which suggested a light source in drawings.
 The genre of Romanticism became popular in France thanks to artists such as Camille Corot whose work was inspired by the ruins of Europe.

 During these centuries, human expressions from humor to melancholy inspired artists.
-While the use of chalk was elevated by artist such as Antoine Watteau who used the colors black, white and red to create drawings that look like paintings.
-Following Watteau’s success with the trio of colors this method of drawing became popular among other artists.
+While the use of chalk was elevated by artists such as Antoine Watteau who used the colors black, white, and red to create drawings that look like paintings.
+Following Watteau’s success with the trio of colors, this method of drawing became popular among other artists.

 Impressionism and Early Modernism

-During the winter of his life, Lehman collected late nineteenth and early twentieth century drawings.
+During the winter of his life, Lehman collected late nineteenth and early twentieth-century drawings.
 Adding these modern pieces of art to a classical collection was not the norm amongst his fellow collectors.
-Many of which did not appreciate the genre of modern art, although Lehman’s unrestricted views allowed him to collect unique pieces.
+Many of them did not appreciate the genre of modern art, although Lehman’s unrestricted views allowed him to collect unique pieces.

 In particular, he collected many French drawings as he was a frequent visitor of France and fluent in the language.
 He was an admirer of Impressionism and collected many Neo-Impressionist watercolor paintings and drawings.
 The methods of stippling and dotted modeling on canvas and paper were popular during these eras of art.

-The exhibition not only showcased Robert Lehman’s impressive art collection, but also shows visitors how the methods of drawing and art that changed during the centuries.
-Robert Lehman appreciated art in all forms from original sketch to finished masterpiece.
+The exhibition not only showcased Robert Lehman’s impressive art collection but also shows visitors how the methods of drawing and art changed during the centuries.
+Robert Lehman appreciated art in all forms from original sketches to finished masterpieces.
 Which in essence is how art should be viewed, essential and inspirational to society no matter the form.